ugneandmacysayhi/Kadena-Mining-Stratum/README.md

 #### Running the stratum #### <br>
 Lastly, run the init.js script found in the stratum folder making sure to change the public keys and mysql password in the stratum/.env file as well as the ports for the stratum if desired in the pool_configs/kadena.json file
+You will also need to make sure that the ports you have configured are open and forwarded correctly.
 >node init.js